palantir/conjure-java-runtime/readme.md

 types as follows:

 ```
+class Errors {
-public static final ErrorType DATASET_NOT_FOUND =
+  private static final ErrorType DATASET_NOT_FOUND =
     ErrorType.create(ErrorType.Code.INVALID_ARGUMENT, "MyApplication:DatasetNotFound");

-void someMethod(String datasetId) {
-    if (!exists(datasetId)) {
+  static ServiceException datasetNotFound(DatasetId datasetId, String userName) {
     // Note that only SafeArg parameters are sent to the caller in the resulting SerializableError.
-        throw new ServiceException(
+    return new ServiceException(
-                DATASET_NOT_FOUND,
-                SafeArg.of("datasetId", datasetId),
+            DATASET_NOT_FOUND, SafeArg.of("datasetId", datasetId), UnsafeArg.of("userName", userName));
-                UnsafeArg.of("sensitiveInfo", 42));
   }
 }

+void someMethod(String datasetId, String userName) {
+  if (!exists(datasetId)) {
+    throw Errors.datasetNotFound(datasetId, userName);
+  }
+}
 ```

-The `HttpRemotingJerseyFeature` installs exception mappers for `ServiceException`.
+The `HttpRemotingJerseyFeature` installs an exception mapper for `ServiceException`.
 The exception mapper sets the response media type to `application/json` and returns as response body a JSON representation of a `SerializableError` capturing the error code, error name, and error parameters.
 The resulting JSON response is: